Legal Considerations for Remote Developers Hiring: Contract Terms, IP Rights, & More

 Once a foreign contractor and a client agree on the developer’s rates, both parties should consider payment distribution.
 Payment model – agreement forming the cost of services, timeline, and scope of project development work.

-1. Fixed-price agreement – a fixed amount is paid by a client to a developer for the whole project scope of work.
+1. Fixed-price agreement – a fixed amount is paid by a client to a developer for the whole scope of work.

 2. Time and materials agreement – a client pays the vendor for spent time and actual software development-related costs.